Navigating the System

 Device Errors

-If there are no device errors in a category, there will be a green check to the left of the category name.
+If there are no device errors in a device type, there will be a green check to the left of the device type name.
 Otherwise, there will be a red exclamation point.
-Each category lists the total amount of errors and how many new errors there are.
+Each device type lists the total amount of errors and how many new errors there are.
 A device error is no longer new once it has been acknowledged in the system.

 Actions